-Update 2018 with Roeg’s passing: Slightly less taken with Walkabout this time out.
-As a critique of settler colonialism, it’s both vaguer and less eloquently abstract than Peter Weir’s wonderful Picnic at Hanging Rock, an exegetical take on a cloistered community corseted by their own haze of superiority and indifferent curiosity about other ways of life.
-Still, Walkabout is truly gorgeous, and its mixture of the acrid and the oneiric is undoubtedly singular in the cinematic world.
+Update 2018 with Roeg’s passing: Slightly less taken with Walkabout’s politics this time out.
+As a critique of settler colonialism, it’s both vaguer and less eloquently abstract than Peter Weir’s wonderful Picnic at Hanging Rock, a truly poignant and critical take on a cloistered community corseted by their own haze of superiority and indifferent curiosity about other ways of life.

 Nicolas Roeg was not an Australian director, nor did he have much to do with Australia for the rest of his career.
 But, when he wished to explore the elusive mystery of human distance and find the frightful regions of human history and modernity in what would seem to be majestic from a distance, it is no surprise that he looked to Australia as his canvas.
 The always damaged mystery of the location is unspooled across the unforgiven lateral extension of a landscape leftover from history, stretching on forever into the regions of madness.
 Not knowing the history of the region, the fading crimson of the sun staring at the fleshy human form instills its own sweat and sickly grime on the viewer.
 The unforgiving chill of the forlorn landscape dotted with an abject tree or two every now and again gives off a wafting aroma of decay and empty space, selling the history of this location as an abstract space of eternal rupture, the kind ever-primed to refract social fissures and psychological shattering.